Mujahedin-e

 apologists (the Iran

-Policy Committee and others) today claim that a "Marxist splinter
+others) today claim that a "Marxist splinter group" killed four

-group" killed four U.S. officers and three civilian contractors working
+U.S. officers and three civilian contractors working for Rockwell

-for Rockwell International in the 1970s, and that the MEK never
+International in the 1970s, and that the MEK never committed

 • In the June 4, 1980 edition of

-of the U.S. military mission in Iran, Col. Lewis Hawkins, on June 5,
+chief of the U.S. military mission in Iran, Col. Lewis Hawkins, on

 • In the May 31, 1980 edition of

-assassination of USAF Gen. Harold Price, chief of the Air Force section
+of the assassination of USAF Gen. Harold Price, chief of the Air

 The

-supports free-market policies.
-But the MEK welcomed the decision by
+and supports free-market policies.
+But the MEK welcomed the

-with the United States in April 1980, calling for the creation of
+States in April 1980, calling for the creation of "another

 • April 9, 1980 edition of "Mojahid"